kyleteal/garden_water/README.md

 ## Home Assistant

-To control the valve the Arduino communicates to HA via MQTT.
+To control the valve the Arduino communicates to [HomeAssistant](https://www.home-assistant.io/) via MQTT.
 Included are the config files once MQTT is setup.
 There is a switch that controls the opening and closing of the valve, as well as a sensor that receives a signal from the Arduino when the valve is open or closed.

 [How to setup MQTT in HA](https://www.home-assistant.io/integrations/mqtt/)